Skip to contents

 Peptide-input facades

-The mixed-effects lmer facade and ropeca require lower-level measurements below the analysis subject.
-The firth facade can also operate directly on peptide-level LFQData. firth is shown a second time here on purpose, because it can also be fitted on peptide input.
+The mixed-effects lmer_nested facade and ropeca_nested require lower-level measurements below the analysis subject.
+The firth_nested facade is the peptide-input variant of firth shown above.
 All three still return protein-level contrasts.

 fa_lmer_2f <- build_contrast_analysis(